JohnArvid/node-tutorials/README.md

 ## http-server
 Very basic server.
 Basically hello world...
+Getting some more xp with node+esm.
+The __dirname problem.
+Why core modules _should_ be imported with `node:` prefix.
+Learning to read a file from disk and use in server response.
+Emitting events with events.EventEmitter.
 ### Learnings:
 Not much.
 Should be expanded.
 Using node as backend wo express.
 ## dothis-api